 On the websites, I came across I took a look around to check the following points.
 The overall design, calls-to-action (CTA’s) and landing pages (or lack thereof), blogs, social media, and any other regularly posted content.
 There was a distinct lack of inbound strategy, let alone any sort of strategy, and many of the businesses I came across had rather dated looking websites.

 I delved deeper into site performance using Hubspot’s website grader in order to look at site performance, responsiveness, and SEO optimisation.
-As I said before, gone are the days of just designing a site and handing over to a marketer to promote it and create content.
+As I said before, gone are the days of just designing a site and handing it over to a marketer to promote it and create content.
 There needs to be an integrated strategy for making a website design function well and enhance the content that’s uploaded.

 So let's get into some tips for improving the site of your financial service business…

 When so many independent financial advisors embark on their solo careers knowing that the success or failure of their business will come down to raising their profile throughout their network, it’s alarming how few utilise effective calls to action and landing pages to generate leads.
 It’s an inbound marketing fundamental but few people do it.
 It’s a great way to start a conversation with website visitors and will allow you to contact them again in the future.

 Tip: Click here to read more on inbound strategy for the financial services industry.

 Aurea Financial Planning has 3 CTA’s on their home page, but without any way to allow visitors to register their email address, they fail to capitalise on people clicking on them and collecting their contact information, therefore losing the opportunity to build a lead base.
 If they regularly post content and insights to educate visitors, and put together things such as ebooks or white papers, they'd be able to boost traffic and capture information about their visitors.

 Of course, you can't develop a good inbound strategy without…